mvarrieur/yankee-trail/src/pages/index.md

         The restaurant now serves more as our kitchen, dining and living space where we invite our guests to join us for breakfast appetizers while we make your breakfast to order.
 We have no menu.
 We primarily cook your basic American breakfast options to order or provide homemade specials.

         When arranged in advance with your reservation, our dining space is available to group guests as a common area for gathering in hot, cold, or inclement weather.
-BBQ or other Dinner options are available upon requests for guests arriving in groups.
+BBQ or other Dinner options are available upon request for guests arriving in groups.

-        Guests are also welcome to utilize our the BBQ grill for their own use, should you choose to have dinner at 'home'.
+        Guests are also welcome to utilize the outdoor BBQ grill for their own use, should you choose to have dinner at 'home'.

         Off Season (Nov-Apr):  8:00 a.m. - 10:00 a.m.

         In-Season (May-Oct):  7:00 a.m. - 10:00 a.m.
     - image: /img/view-upon-entry-king-room.jpg
-      text: Our ten clean, over-sized motel rooms feature great family accommodations with many amenities, including blow dryer, microwave, mini-fridge, and personal Kuerig coffee machine with complimentary coffee.
+      text: "Our ten clean, over-sized motel rooms feature great family accommodations with many amenities, including blow dryer, microwave, mini-fridge, and personal Kuerig coffee machine with complimentary coffee.
 No more carpet!!
 New Heat and AC, new bathroom installations, new floors, doors, windows, and, well, everything.
 This demonstrates a sample of one of our King rooms.
+Rooms with two full-size beds are also available.  "
     - image: /img/horseshoe-ariel.jpg
       text: >-
         The Yankee Trail Motel boasts 3 professional regulation horseshoe pits